TL;DR

 1. Life Insurance: The Foundational Layer

 This is the most well-known form of protection.
-It pays out a tax-free lump sum to your beneficiaries upon your death.
-In the context of chronic illness, it ensures that even if the worst happens after a long battle with a condition, your family is not left with debts, funeral costs, and an uncertain future.
+It may pay out a potentially tax-efficient lump sum to your beneficiaries upon your death.
+In the context of chronic illness, it can help make it more likely that even if the worst happens after a long battle with a condition, your family is not left with debts, funeral costs, and an uncertain future.
 It secures their home and provides for their long-term needs.

 2. Critical Illness Cover (CIC): The Financial First Responder